Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Rockies have a record of 2-6.
+- In eight games as the underdog over the last 10 matchups, the Rockies have posted a mark of 3-5.

-- In their last 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to the total, the Rockies and their opponents are 3-7-0 in their last 10 games.

-- The Rockies have gone 2-1-0 against the runline over their past 10 games (three of those games had a runline set by oddsmakers).
+- The Rockies have gone 2-1-0 against the spread over their past 10 games (three of those matchups had a spread listed by bookmakers).

 Rockies Betting Records & Stats

-- The Rockies have been victorious in five, or 27.8%, of the 18 contests they have been chosen as underdogs in this season.
+- The Rockies have come away with six wins in the 19 contests they have been listed as the underdogs in this season.

-- Colorado has a record of 2-7 in games where oddsmakers have it as underdogs of at least +170 on the moneyline.
+- Colorado is 5-9 this season when entering a game as the underdog by +145 or more on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 37% chance of coming away with a victory in the contest.
+- The Rockies have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Colorado have gone over the total set by oddsmakers in 11 of 24 chances this season.
+- Colorado and its opponents have hit the over in 11 of its 25 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.